 But somehow the school got wind of Craig’s misbehavior — because one day, out of the blue, our principal Mr. Alland showed up at my first grade classroom and called me out into the hall.

 There next to him stood Craig.
 I had never seen him off the bus before; the older kids went to class in another wing.
 Standing in the hallway next to a grown man, he suddenly appeared weak and small.

 “I understand this boy has been bothering you on the bus.
 Is that true?”
 Mr. Alland asked.
 I was nervous.
 I never expected it would come to this — a one-to-one showdown with my tormentor.

-But when I looked at Chuck — the boy who had bullied me, who I never wanted to sit with again — I knew I had to stand my ground.
+But when I looked at Craig — the boy who had bullied me, who I never wanted to sit with again — I knew I had to stand my ground.
 “Yes, it’s true,” I said.
-“No, it’s not!” wailed Chuck — but Mr. Alland just looked down at him and shook his head.
+“No, it’s not!” wailed Craig — but Mr. Alland just looked down at him and shook his head.

 When Linda asked “What happened?” after we picked her up, all I could do was smile.